 Whether you are a returning, new, or a prospective student, we want to welcome you to the Department of Music at Texas A&M University-Commerce.
-The primary purpose of the Student Handbook is to inform undergraduate students of procedures, requirements, and opportunities available to them as they begin this exciting part of their music education.
-It is not intended to be a substitute for the Texas A&M University-Commerce Undergraduate Catalog, but rather works in conjunction with the course requirements and procedures in the Undergraduate Catalog.
+The primary purpose of the Student Handbook is to inform you of procedures, requirements, and opportunities availableto you as you begin this exciting part of your music education.
+This handbook is not a substitute for the Texas A&M University-Commerce Undergraduate Catalog; instead it works in conjunction with the course requirements and procedures in the Undergraduate Catalog. http://catalog.tamuc.edu/undergrad/

-http://www.tamuc.edu/admissions/registrar/onlineCatalog.aspx